 YOLO (YOU ONLY LIVE ONCE)

-The term YOLO is a bit on the positive side and gives us the positivity to conquer life.
 You only live once, so live life to the fullest.
 It’s true, but perhaps we’re being too lenient that we forget to prepare for our future.

-It’s not enough that you live life to the fullest because you only live once.
-You have to be responsible enough to realize how fleeting time can be as well, and we have to use it to our advantage because as much as we believe that we only live once, we have to remember that you also die once so there’s no do-over.
-Yes, you can’t carry your assets to the ground but you can’t also pay the bills brought by your death when you’re already dead.
+It’s not enough that you live life to the fullest, you have to be responsible enough to realize how fleeting time can be as well, and we have to use it to our advantage because as much as we believe that we only live once, we have to remember that you also die once so there’s no do-over.

 You only live once, so you cherish all the waking moments that you have.
 You become a better person every single day but remember to be a responsible human being for your family and your future self.

 The average lifespan of human beings is about 76.71 years.
-You have 76.71 years which translate to 28,000 days.
+You have 76.71 years which translates to 28,000 days.

-You’ll have a chance to wake up for 28,000 days, and only 1 chance to die.
 So, do you want to take that 1 chance and leave your loved ones with expenses or make their life stable even after you are gone?